Higher education in Saudi Arabia

 Higher education in Saudi Arabia is the educational stage that follows the three years of secondary education.
 Higher education institutions are either governmental institutions or private institutions, and are mainly universities, colleges, and academies.
 There are three higher educational levels in Saudi Arabia: bachelor's degree, master's degree, and doctorate.
 Governmental universities in Saudi Arabia offer a free bachelor's degree education for Saudis and a monthly payment for each student during their studying period.

 A bachelor's degree in Saudi Arabia takes four years in humanities and social science majors; in medicine, pharmacology, engineering and applied sciences majors, it takes between five and six years of study.
 King Saud University was established in 1957; the establishment of this university marked the beginning of the contemporary higher education in Saudi Arabia.
 King Saud University is the first established university in Arab States of the Persian Gulf.

 According to the governmental records, the number of Saudi students who registered for higher education in 2006 was 636,000 (268,000 were males, and 340,657 were females).
 528,146 of them applied for a bachelor's degree, 9,768 applied for a master's degree, and 2,410 applied for a doctorate.
 In addition, 93,968 students applied for an intermediate diploma, and 1,953 students applied for a higher diploma.

+UNESCO Global Education Monitoring Report showed that in 2022 the tertiary enrollment in Saudi was 1.57 million.
+In 2024, the World Bank and UNESCO institute for Statistics (UIS) reported an 84% tertiary gross enrollment ratio for Saudi Arabia.
+In 2025, 46% of people in Saudi Arabia between the ages of 25-34 had completed a higher education, of which 65% were Saudi nationals.